Business License Requirements for the State of Maryland

 The statute of limitations on licensing investigation and penalties for failure to obtain and file a business license is four years in Maryland.

 How to Get Necessary Business Licenses in Maryland

 Maryland makes it relatively easy to make sure all your licensing requirements are met.
 The Department of Commerce offers the Maryland Business Portal online that will walk you through all the steps necessary to register your business with the state, whether you're just starting out or you're relocating into the area.

-The DOC also offers licensing links on its webpage to take you through the licensing process.
+The DOC offers licensing information on its webpage to take you through the process.
 County-level licensing links are included.